China to raise defence spending by 7.5%, lower than 2018

 China is the world's second-biggest military spender but remains far behind the United States, which budgeted US$716 billion for defence in 2019.
 Beijing has not posted double-digit increases in spending since 2015.

-The lower spending increase comes as the country's economy is slowing down, with the report presented at the NPC setting a growth target of 6.0-6.5 percent.
+The lower spending increase comes as the country's economy is slowing down, with the report presented at the NPC setting a growth target of 6.0 per cent to 6.5 per cent.

 Chinese President Xi Jinping, who has vowed to turn the PLA into a "world class" military by mid-century, has repeatedly called on the army to be combat-ready.